carms-ng/pathwaves/content/team/team.en.md

         alt: Picture of Fran
       description: >
         Fran Quintero Rawlings is a deeply curious innovator passionate about working on projects that improve both the human and design experience.
         She is a Co-Lead at Method Collective, a foresight and design consultancy that works with organizations, institutions, and individuals to explore the complex interactions between people, technologies, and their environment.
 As an artist she enjoys curating and provoking conversations around equity, wellness and gender through curated public installations and events.
 In her free time Fran loves to dance, travel and cycle around the city.
+      url: www.methodcollective.ca
     - name: Rebecca Black
       pronouns: she/her
       role: Facilitator, Researcher, Foresight Analyst